soft-stech/kubernetes-zod-models-ts/README.md

 - [@kubernetes-models/read-input](utils/read-input) - Read input from file, URL or stdin.
 - [@kubernetes-models/string-util](utils/string-util) - Utility functions for strings.

+### Kubernetes vertsion update

+Update the desired version in Makefile from kubernetes-openapi-spec folder and than run make all.
+After that update the versions in first-party/apimachinery and first-party/kubernetes-models generate scripts accordingly.

 ## License

 MIT